CEsarABC/DataCentricProject/README.md

 ## Features
 - User can navegate in any section of the site
-- User can see all recipes in the data base
+- User can see all recipes in the database
 - User can search by author name, cuisine or search by filtering an allergen
 - User is able to add recipes, important fields are required in the form
 - User validation for editing or deleting recipes